World War III: A picture

 And so it has been.

 The weaknesses in the US and other NATO countries have been very well researched and documented in recent years, but except for the obvious economic collapse they have not received widespread discussion.
-Here are some other points that will become key very soon.
+Here are some other points that may become key very soon.

 1. The US does not actually control their own military or intelligence and the private corporations that do, do not operate from patriotic loyalty and are available to the highest bidder.
 They do not work if they are not paid.
 Many are not even citizens of the US.
 Not just the people, at the highest ranks, but even the military hard assets are frequently privately owned.